dthusian/NotEnoughArrows/README.md

 ## Explosive Arrow

-Crafted with: 1 Arrow + 16 TNT
+Crafted with: 1 Arrow + 8 TNT

-Explodes where the arrow lands.
-Explosion is power 4.0, same as standard TNT.
+Spawns primed TNT with 2 second fuse where the arrow lands.

 ## Grappling Arrow